Dumble Amplifiers: After Dumble's passing

 Dumble's work was limited in the final six months of his life due to health complications.
 At the time of his death from a stroke in 2022 at age 77, he was preparing builds for Slash and Keith Richards.
 Robben Ford stated afterwards that Dumble wished for his brand to end with his death: "Most people want to leave behind a legacy, but [Dumble] didn't want that."
-Joe Bonamassa put Dumble alongside Fender, Marshall, and Vox as one of the industry's "four quintessential guitar-amp tonalities" and credited Dumble with inspiring a cottage industry of Dumble-style builders.
+Joe Bonamassa credited Dumble with inspiring a cottage industry of Dumble-style builders.

 In his will, Dumble left the "Dumble" brand name to several close colleagues, including vintage gear expert Drew Berlin and author Michael Doyle, who established the "Dumble Preservation Society" and acquired all of Dumble's copyrights, trademarks, and existing schematics.
 While founded to safeguard the Dumble legacy and carry on servicing existing Dumble amps, maintaining the brand's trademarks required them to produce new products.
 To this end, the Dumble Preservation Society debuted two one-off amps at the 2025 NAMM Show: one an entirely new design and the other a completion of the final build Dumble himself worked on.